jmprieur/app-provisonning-tool/README.md

 ## Pre-requisites to using the tool

 Have an AAD or B2C tenant (or both).
 - If you want to add an AAD registration, you are usually already signed-in in Visual Studio in a tenant.
-If needed you can create your own tenant by followin the following quickstart [Setup a tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
-But be sure to sign-out and sign-in from Visual Studio or Azure CLI so that this tenant is known in the shared token cache
+If needed you can create your own tenant by following this quickstart [Setup a tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
+But be sure to sign-out and sign-in from Visual Studio or Azure CLI so that this tenant is known in the shared token cache.

-If you want to add a AAD B2C registration you'll need a B2C tenant, and explicity pass it to the --tenant-id option of the tool.
+- If you want to add a AAD B2C registration you'll need a B2C tenant, and explicity pass it to the `--tenant-id` option of the tool.
 To create a B2C tenant, see [Create a B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)

 ## Scenarios

 <table>
    <tr> <td><b>Family of scenarios (initial state of the code)</b></td> <td><b>Scenario</b></td> </tr>
-   <tr> <td rowspan="3">ASP.NET Core web apps / apis where Authentication was enabled </td>
+   <tr> <td rowspan="3">ASP.NET Core web apps / apis where Authentication was enabled (`--auth``)</td>
-      <td><b>Supported today</b>: Configure the code with a new app registration</td>
+      <td><b>Supported today</b>: Create a new app registration adn configure the code.
+This works for all projects (mvc, webapp, webapi, blazorserver, blazorwasm (hosted or not), and both for AAD and B2C</td>
    </tr>
-   <tr> <td><b>Working on it</b>: Configure the code with an existing app registration</td></tr>
+   <tr> <td><b>Supported today</b>: Configure the code with an existing app registration.
+You need to pass-in a clientId, and the app will be configured from it.</td></tr>
-   <tr> <td><b>Working on it</b>: Update the app registration based on the code (or troubleshoot)</td></tr>
+   <tr> <td><b>Partially supported today</b>: Update the app registration based on the code (or troubleshoot).
+For instance when you have changed the app launch URLs</td></tr>
    <tr> <td>ASP.NET Core web apps / apis where Authentication was not enabled </td><td><b>Future work</b>: Update the code to add authentication</td>
    </tr>
  </table>